pandey-ankit/helidon-lc4j-ai/enable-ai/enable-ai.md

-# Enabling AI Capabilities in the Project
+# Enable AI Capabilities in the Project

 ## Introduction